Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: Introduction

-This project has several conceptual payoffs.
-First, it requires us to clarify the ontological structure of the multiverse \y{and the requirements of decoherence}.
-As it turns out, branching requires decoherence but decoherence does not require a universal pure state.
-The story of decoherence applies both to pure and mixed states, which has been underappreciated in the literature.
+Third, Everettians themselves have considered whether EQM can be generalized to DMR (\citet{deutsch1999}, p.3136; \citet{Wallace2012}, \S10.5).
+Our project should be of interest to them.
+Specifically, we show that Everettian solutions to the problems of ontology and probability are \textit{robust}.
+We find that branching requires decoherence but decoherence does not require a universal pure state.
+The story of decoherence applies to both pure and mixed states, which has been underappreciated in the literature.
+Moreover, the fundamental insights of the decision-theoretic and self-location justifications for the Born rule also apply to universal mixed states.